-I was five years into my fitness journey when I first experienced the below listed negative behaviors and comments from other women.
+I was five years into my fitness journey when I first began experiencing the below-listed negative behaviors and comments from random women.
 At the time, I was personally offended.
-I even second guessed myself and scrutinized my body.
-But, as the years passed, and I continued to get more fit and gain more muscle, I stopped caring about the reactions of others.
-Negative behaviors and comments kept coming; from co-workers, random women, and even family members.
-I soon realized that there was a pattern.
-A predictable pattern, that if you’re a fit woman reading this, you can expect to receive from other women — women who are disgruntled by your personal success.
-I call these women, “standard-issue females.”
-They hate others for what they have not: her body, her fitness, her health.
+It was new to me, and I was taken aback by the potency of what felt like anger, hatred, or frustration emitting from the eyes and mouths of these women.
+Their comments sometimes caused me to scrutinized my body.
+But, as the years passed and I continued to get more fit and be more in love with fitness, I stopped caring about reactions of others.
+So, negative behaviors and comments kept coming, from co-workers, random women, and even family members.
+Then, I noticed a pattern.
+A predictable pattern.
+I wasn’t the problem, they were.
+And if you’re a fit woman reading this, you can expect to experience the same negative patterns of behavior from other women — women who are disgruntled by your personal success.
+I call these women “standard-issue females.”
+And I call the negative comments they make “regurgitations” because they simply can’t control the rude, involuntary eruptions from their mouths when they see you; a woman who has mastered what they have not: her body, her fitness, her health.

 Non-Verbal Negative Actions

-- Attempted physical competition: Usually, it’s a fitness newbie with an inflated sense of their own physical abilities who falls into this type of behavior.
-And it’s always an epic fail when chanced against an experienced athlete.
+- Attempted physical competition: Usually, it’s a fitness newbie with an inflated sense of their own physical abilities who fall into this type of behavior, and it’s always an epic failure when chanced against an experienced athlete.
 This usually happens at a gym.
-Here’s the scene: a woman who has been exercising for a month or so feels pretty tough and hardcore; walking around with graphic tees that say something about working out like: “I ♡ dumbbells” or “Little Tough Guy.”
+Here’s the scene: a woman who has been exercising for a month or so believes she is strong and tough.
+She likely walks around with graphic tees that say something about working out like: “I ♡ dumbbells” or “Little Tough Guy.”
 You know that type.
 She believes she’s super fit because she’s managed to workout for more than one month.
-And more than likely, in order to make any real progress, her boyfriend has to babysit her at the weight rack and hold her hand through easy exercises like bicep curls.
-Or, because of her lack of self-motivation and self-discipline, she requires the motivation and reassurance of group exercise like CrossFit and boot camps to show up and workout.
-With her inflated ego, she thinks she can go head to head with a woman who has worked out for years (in my case, 15 years).
+But, more than likely, in order to make any real progress, her boyfriend has to babysit her at the weight rack and hold her hand through easy exercises like bicep curls.
+Or, because of her lack of self-motivation and self-discipline, she requires the motivation and reassurance of group exercise, and in order to show up and workout, is enrolled in one of the plethora of group exercise programs that exist today (CrossFit, boot camps).
+With her inflated ego, she thinks she can go head-to-head with an experienced female athlete.
 She’ll try to mimic the same exercises at the same intensity.
-But this goes bad for her from the onset, when she discovers, after an embarrassing failure, that she can’t do even one rep and lacks the proper form and/or conditioning to perform exercises at the level of a seasoned athlete.
-She clearly doesn’t know (or appreciate) that it takes time and dedication to achieve a certain level of strength/fitness/conditioning to master certain physical skills.
+But this goes bad for her from the onset when she discovers, after embarrassing failure, that she can’t do even one rep and lacks the proper form and/or conditioning to perform exercises at the level of a seasoned athlete.
+This insecure creature clearly doesn’t know (or appreciate) that it takes time and dedication to achieve a certain level of strength/fitness/conditioning to master a given physical skill.
 A more experienced person wouldn’t follow someone else’s routine on a whim.
-They know that individualized training based on their specific fitness level, experience, and goals is superior.
+They know the logic of individualized training based on fitness level, experience, and goals.

 We’ve reached the end, and I’m sure I’ve left some things out.
-The question now is: why are so many women so negative towards each other?
-Isn’t this the age of women’s equality, female superheroes on big screens, female CEOs, and women running for President (Hilary isn’t the first)?
+The question now is: why are so many women so negative toward each other?
+Isn’t this the age of women’s equality, female superheroes on big screens, female CEOs, and women running for President (Hillary isn’t the first)?
 The answer is insecurity.
-Even in this age with women shouting for equality to men and girl power, obtaining a fit, lean physique and maintaining an ideal weight is still a struggle for most women.
-Instead of supporting a woman who has overcome these problems and seeking to learn from her, it’s the impulse, and perhaps instinct for other women to find some mode to belittle her and her hard work.
-And regardless of being dead center in the information age, and knowledge about fat loss and fitness being easily obtainable, many women still struggle to control their bodies.
-They turn to celebrities, magazines, and quick fix articles in product-driven online sites for guidance, instead of turning to a more logical source; professional trainers, coaches, fitness institutions, and books written by them.So, if you’re a fit woman reading this, be proud that you’re a rare specimen.
-You have the discipline and know-how.
-You have something that most women don’t, and likely won’t.
-If they give you hard stares and say negative, undercutting things to you, just know that all “standard issue” women use the same standard issue tactics in an attempt to mitigate their insecurities around you.
-Their tactics will never stop me from hitting the gym, and they shouldn’t stop you either.
-Have something to add to the list above?
-Contact me.
+Even in an era of women shouting “girl power” and equality to men, obtaining a fit, lean physique and maintaining an ideal weight is still a struggle for many women.
+Instead of supporting a woman who has overcome these problems and seeking to learn from her, it’s the impulse, and perhaps instinct, of other women to find some mode to belittle her and her accomplishments.
+Such catty behavior makes me wonder how much girl power can be mustered or how stable a unity women can attain among one another.